Want A Tattoo? Advice From a Professional Tattoo Artist

 How To Become a Tattoo Artist

 If you're interested in a career as a tattoo artist, then he recommends that you first take a business studies course.
 The art side of things is only one side of the business.
-You will need to know how to run a business, including book-keeping and admin.
+You will need to know the practical skills of how to run a business, including book-keeping and admin.

-Create your own ranges of designs.
+Create your own designs.

-Regularly practise drawing from life.
+Regularly practice drawing from life.